Incremental PTA (iPTA)

 There are four types of iPTA workflows available:

 Autonomous: This is the only available option if the selected PTA document is empty (containing only PVT).
-The data up to a given shut-in will be sent to the PTA µ-service which will perform the extraction.
-The test info in the seed document will be overwritten by the parameters taken from the well properties container chosen as input.
+The data up to a given shut-in will be sent to the PTA Service which will perform the extraction.
+The test info in the seed document will be overwritten by the parameters taken from the well properties container chosen as input or or from fallback values entered in the workflow.
 This scenario extracts each new shut-in, matches the diagnostic tools and estimates permeability and skin.
 If the user is not satisfied with the auto match, it is possible to manually adjust diagnostic tools (currently, the user can move the IARF line and the constant well bore storage).

 Extraction with model + improve: In addition to Extraction with model explained above, if this option is selected, an improve strategy is requested by the user at the time of iPTA creation.
 The user can specify what model parameters to improve on, their ranges, set the improve targets and their weights, and add a fast model parameters and set its parameters.
 During execution, after the model has been extended to the processed shut-in, an improve of the loglog plot is performed.